- Location: Kentucky

-If you're under 18, you'll need to complete 60 hours of driving practice with a licensed adult before you'll be eligible to get your regular license.
-You'll need to show proof of those hours, and 10 of them must be completed at night.
+If you're under 18 years old, you'll need to complete 60 hours of driving practice with a licensed adult before you'll be eligible to get your regular license.
+You'll need to show proof of those hours, and 10 hours out of the total must be completed at night.

 For more information about these educational materials, contact KET at:

-Note that all drivers under the age of 18 must complete a four-hour Graduated Licensing education course within one year of obtaining a license.
+Note that all drivers under 18 years old must complete a Graduated Licensing education course for 4 hours.
 All counties will have free courses provided by the Transportation Cabinet, and these courses can be substituted by high school driver education classes, as well as private driving school courses that are approved by the Cabinet.
 You must provide the DDL with a copy of your completion certificate.

-Here's a little friendly advice for new drivers from someone who's been there.
-They don't teach you everything in school!
+Here's a little friendly advice for new drivers from someone who's been there:

 - Don't make or receive calls on your cell phone while you are driving.
 It's bad karma, everyone else on the road will be irritated with you, and you won't realize you're going too slow and swerving all over the place until you cause an accident.
 Same goes for applying makeup while driving: just don't!